HelloWorld-1017/HelloWorld-1017.github.io/_posts/english/2024-06-28-Latin-Words.md

 > - [E.G.](https://dictionary.cambridge.org/dictionary/english/eg?q=e.g.).
 > - [Eg](https://youglish.com/pronounce/e.g./english).

-abbreviation for **exempli gratia**: a Latin phrase that means "for example".
+abbreviation for **exempli gratia**, a Latin phrase that means "for example".
 It can be pronounced as "e.g." or "for example".

 - You should eat more food that contains a lot of fibre, ***e.g.*** fruit, vegetables, and bread.

 <br>

-## et al.
+## et al. (et alia)

 > et al.
 >
 > - [ET AL.](https://dictionary.cambridge.org/dictionary/english/et-al).

-(skip over)
+abbreviation for **et alia**, meaning "and others".
+It is used in formal writing to avoid a long list of names of people who have written something together.

 <br>